Fast Forward: Web Radio Hits the Road

 For people at a desk, Web radio has long offered a terrific upgrade over the playlist-choked monotony of most FM stations.
 But a few things had to happen before people could order up Web radio to go.

 First, wireless carriers had to offer data services fast enough for a digital stream of music -- then relax the absurd restrictions they first imposed on this access, which in some cases explicitly banned Web radio.
 Then phone developers had to make it easy for users to tune in, either through browsers on phones or programs provided through such simple software catalogues as Apple's App Store.

 All those developments only came together over the last 12 months: At one popular site, Pandora (http:/

 I've spent much of the past two weeks trying out two of the best-known options in this category, Oakland-based Pandora and San Diego-based Slacker (http:/

 Both run through their own extra software, easily installed on iPhones and newer BlackBerrys.
-They also allow a choice between free versions with ads (Pandora's consisted of silent banners, while Slacker occasionally inserted a brief, audible ad between songs) and premium, ad-free options ($36 a year for Pandora, $47.88 a year for Slacker).
+They also allow a choice between free versions with ads (Pandora's consisted of silent banners, while Slacker inserted the occasional, brief audible ad between songs) and premium, ad-free options ($36 a year for Pandora, $47.88 a year for Slacker).

 These two services, however, differ in how you define your stations.
 In Pandora, you pick a song or artist you like, and then the service cues up songs that fit, as determined by its music database.
-To refine its selections, you can tap thumbs-up, thumbs-down or "skip" buttons (the last only works 12 times a day in the free version).
+You can tap thumbs-up, thumbs-down or "skip" buttons (the last only works 12 times a day in the free version) to refine its selections.